-(1) The PIC shall ensure that the required en route alternates for EDTO are selected

-- (2) No person shall select an aerodrome as an EDTO en-route alternate aerodrome unless the appropriate weather reports or forecasts, or any combination thereof, indicate that during a period commencing 1 hour before and ending 1 hour after the expected time of arrival at the aerodrome, the weather conditions will be at or above the planning minima prescribed in the table below, and in accordance with the operator's EDTO approval. - (3) The ceiling and visibility requirements for operations conducted in accordance with paragraphs (1) and (2) may be reduced upon approval of the Authority for: - (a) Commercial air transport where the Authority has approved alternate minima as an equivalent level of safety based on the results of a specific safety risk assessment demonstrated by the operator, which contains the following: - (i) Capabilities of the operator; - (ii) Overall capability of the aeroplane and its systems; - (iii) Available aerodrome technologies, capabilities and infrastructure; - (iv) Quality and reliability of meteorological information; - (v) Identified hazards and safety risks associated with each alternate aerodrome variation; - (vi) Specific mitigation measures.
+- (1) The PIC shall ensure that the required en route alternates for EDTO are selected and specified in ATC flight plans in accordance with the EDTO diversion time approved by the Authority. - (2) No person shall select an aerodrome as an EDTO en-route alternate aerodrome unless the appropriate weather reports or forecasts, or any combination thereof, indicate that during a period commencing 1 hour before and ending 1 hour after the expected time of arrival at the aerodrome, the weather conditions will be at or above the planning minima prescribed in the table below, and in accordance with the operator's EDTO approval. - (3) The ceiling and visibility requirements for operations conducted in accordance with paragraphs (1) and (2) may be reduced upon approval of the Authority for: - (a) Commercial air transport where the Authority has approved alternate minima as an equivalent level of safety based on the results of a specific safety risk assessment demonstrated by the operator, which contains the following: - (i) Capabilities of the operator; - (ii) Overall capability of the aeroplane and its systems; - (iii) Available aerodrome technologies, capabilities and infrastructure; - (iv) Quality and reliability of meteorological information; - (v) Identified hazards and safety risks associated with each alternate aerodrome variation; and - (vi) Specific mitigation measures.